Mgr Pollers Agents PDU

 Worked Examples:

-A dense table-walk job uses 8,000 devices, 200 objects per device, a 60 second interval, SNMPv3 authPriv, GETBULK / table walk, 40 objects per PDU, 4 pollers, a 500 PDUs/s budget, 15% retry reserve, a 250 ms average response time, 70% cycle spread, and a 25 Mbps management link budget.
-The model puts Per-poller weighted load around 709.17 weighted PDUs/s and Poller budget usage around 141.8%, so the summary should report Over capacity.
-Largest response packet estimate is about 2,188 bytes, which also points to a GETBULK packing and MTU review.
+Secure dense table walk.
+With 8,000 devices, 200 objects per device, a 60 second interval, SNMPv3 authPriv, GETBULK / table walk, 40 objects per PDU, four polling engines, a 500 PDUs/s poller budget, 15% retry reserve, 250 ms average response time, and 70% cycle spread, the weighted per-poller load is about 709.17 PDUs/s.
+Budget usage is about 141.8%, so the status becomes Over capacity.

 FAQ:

-What should I do when the MTU row warns?
+What should I change when the status is Over capacity?

 Glossary: